Arches at Night Photo workshop

 in and around Moab in every season, and has been leading workshops and tours in

-the area for several years.
+the area for several years as the founder of Rock Light Photo Tours.
 He is a

 certified photography travel guide in nearby Arches, Bryce Canyon and